 Founders and sponsors of Saint Xavier University, the religious congregation of the Sisters of Mercy originated in Dublin, Ireland.
-Today, more than 6,000 Sisters of Mercy, along with Mercy Associates and Companions, serve in more than 30 countries around the world on every continent except Antarctica.
+Today, more than 6,000 Sisters of Mercy, along with more than 5,000 Mercy Associates and Companions, serve in more than 30 countries around the world on every continent except Antarctica.